Showing 1 - 1 OF 1

 The Special Needs Identification and Assignment Coordination Process supports personnel assignments in the Air Force.
 When families relocate, the process is critical to determine the availability of services for spouses and children with special needs.
 The process links the services of the Military Personnel Flights, the Medical Treatment Facilities, and the Family Support Centers.

-Personnel arriving with a family member that has special medical and/or educational needs should contact the Special Needs Coordinator at the Life Skills Support Center Family Advocacy Office as soon as possible.
+Personnel arriving with a family member that has special medical and/or educational needs should contact the Special Needs Coordinator at the Medical Treatment Facility as soon as possible.
 This office will assist them in the Special Needs Identification and Assignment Coordinator Process (SNIACP), formally known as the Exceptional Family Member Program (EFMP).
 The main purpose of the program is to identify family members with special needs prior to reassignment.
 Enrollment is mandatory into this program.
 Each case will be handled individually so that all services may be coordinated specifically for their special needs.
 Little Rock AFB also provides a Special Needs Connection Support Group.

 In local school systems, students with disabilities may be educated in the regular classroom setting with modifications made as necessary.
 When regular programs cannot be adapted to meet individual needs, special education is viewed as an instructional option that can partially supplant or totally supplant the regular program.